-I’ve been experimenting quite a bit with bean burgers and this version of kidney beans burger came out SO good!
+We’ve been experimenting quite a bit with bean burgers and this version of Kidney Bean Burger came out SO good!

 The burger patty is crispy on the outside, and soft, chewy, and flavorful on the inside.
 Lightly mashed beans gave this patty an amazing texture.

 - 2 cups breadcrumbs

 - In a large bowl, add 1 cup kidney beans + 4 cups water.
 Soak overnight.

 - Drain and transfer the beans to your pressure cooker (electric or stovetop).
 Add a pinch of salt + 1 cup of water.

 - For electric pressure cookers, cook for 22-25 minutes on MANUAL settings, High Pressure.
 For stovetop pressure cookers, cook for 5-6 whistles over medium heat.
 Do a quick release (we don't want the beans to become mushy).

 - Drain and transfer to a large bowl.
 Lightly mash them using a potato masher.

 - Add grated carrots + charred onions + salt + pepper + smoked paprika + onion powder + garlic powder.
 Mix them gently using your hands.

 - Scoop a handful (around 4-5 tablespoons) of the mixture and give them the shape of a burger patty.
 You can also use the lid of a container jar.
 Simply cover the inner of a lid with a plastic wrap and place a handful of the mixture in the lid.
 Gently press the mixture, remove/add more if needed, and then flip.